Take Action Against Fraud, Money Laundering, and Corruption

 - Official final high school transcripts (with graduation date) are required for all undergraduate students.

-- If you are entering with an associate degree or transferring a minimum of 57 credits from a four-year college, your general educational requirements are considered complete.
+- If you are entering with an associate degree or transferring a minimum of 57 credits from a four-year college, your general education requirements are considered complete.

 - SAT or ACT scores for first-time freshmen if you’d like these to be considered